 - Conducts home visits and documents each visit as scheduled in the school calendar an as necessary.
 Uses visits as opportunities to build or strengthen relationships with families.

 Planning and Assessment

-- Documents observations of children on an ongoing basis and uses them to inform instruction.
-Uses GOLD online to enter observations, align them with objectives, create weekly plans, track children’s progress and prepare family conference forms.
-Maintains an online portfolio for each child on GOLD, as well as paper portfolios as necessary.
+- Documents observations of children on an ongoing basis and uses them to inform teaching.
+Creates weekly written plans, monitors children’s progress and prepares family conference forms.

 - Consults with other teachers to review student progress, share ideas and resources, and find ways to involve families.

 - Participates in monthly early childhood meetings and monthly student support team meetings, or on an as-need basis.